Grow in Faith: Faith Formation for Children & Youth

 11:15 a.m. - 12:15 p.m.
 Room 128

-Fundraising is an important and ongoing process in this group; the youth bond and raise money for biannual trips through congregational lunches, one-off fundraisers, and our Annual Holiday Tamale Sales.
-This will be an important fundraising year as we plan our next trip and Coming of Age retreat.
+Fundraising is an important and ongoing process in this group; the youth bond and raise money for biannual trips through congregational lunches, one-off fundraisers, and our annual holiday fundraiser.
+Although there is no trip planned this year, fundraising this year is an important component of maintaining our biannual trip schedule.